Astronomical Society Ruđer Bošković

 Astronomical Society Ruđer Bošković (Астрономско друштво Руђер Бошковић) is an astronomical society in Belgrade, Serbia.
 Founded in 1934 by a group of students, it is the oldest one in the Balkans.
-Initially having only several members, today it gathers more than 700 astronomy lovers.
+Initially it had only a few members, but it now has more than 700.
 It is named after Ruđer Bošković.

-The main role of the Society is popularisation of astronomy.
-The Society also practices amateur astronomy observations.
+The main role of the society is popularization of astronomy.
+The society also practices amateur astronomy observations.
 To accomplish this, in 1964, the Society founded the Public Observatory, which is still located in adapted Despot's Tower in Kalemegdan, Belgrade.
 The Belgrade Planetarium, one of the only two planetariums in Serbia, is also founded by the society, in 1970.
-It is located in the lower part of Kalemegdan Fortress, in a former Turkish bath.
-The Society publishes a popular science magazine called Vasiona since 1953.
+It is located in the lower part of Kalemegdan Fortress, in a former hammam (Turkish bathhouse).
+The society has published a popular science magazine called Vasiona since 1953.

+The fee to enter the tower for observations costs 400 dinars (about 4 dollars) but members enter for free.

+Alongside them being able to enter for free, members also can come early to help with setup of the telescopes, as well come for advice/help with their own telescope.

 History

-A group of students at the Belgrade University back at the 1934 decided to form an astronomical society focused on amateur observations and astronomy popularization.
-Before the World War II, the Society published magazine Saturn, organized popular lectures and few observation trips.
-Thanks to the Society's efforts, the translation of the book Stars and Atoms by sir Arthur Eddington was published.
-All activities in Society were banned by during the German occupation in 1941.
+A group of students at the Belgrade University in 1934 decided to form an astronomical society focused on amateur observations and popularization of astronomy.
+Before the World War II, the society published magazine Saturn and organized popular lectures and a few observation trips.
+Thanks to the society's efforts, a translation of the book Stars and Atoms by sir Arthur Eddington was published.
+All activities of the astronomical society were banned by during the German occupation in 1941.

-Society continued its work in 1953 as the Astronomical Society Ruđer Bošković and has begun to publish magazine Vasiona.
-Publication of books was also one of the Society's main activities: Ruđer Bošković's Eclipses of the Sun and the Moon (translated and commented by Nenad Janković) was published.
+The society continued its work in 1953 as the Astronomical Society Ruđer Bošković, and began to publish the magazine Vasiona.
+Publication of books was also one of the society's main activities, and they had Ruđer Bošković's Eclipses of the Sun and the Moon (translated and commented by Nenad Janković) published.

-In 1964 Society has established the Public Observatory, located in the Despot's Tower in Kalemegdan.
-At the terrace of Observatory a Zeiss refracting telescope (110/200) is placed.
-The Society also got a planetarium ZKP-2 in 1970 and opened the Belgrade Planetarium with diameter of 8 m and 80 seats.
-Planetarium is mainly visited by the students of primary and high schools.
+In 1964 the society established the Public Observatory, located in the Despot's Tower in Kalemegdan.
+A Zeiss refracting telescope (110/2000) was placed at the terrace of the observatory and members bring their telescopes to the tower when more people come.
+The society also got a planetarium ZKP-2 in 1970 and opened the Belgrade Planetarium, with diameter of 8 m and 80 seats.
+The planetarium is mainly visited by the students of primary and high schools.